Dublin Avenue Bridge Replacement and Regional Street Improvements

 Dublin Avenue and St. James Street

-The Dublin Avenue Bridge over Omand’s Creek is in poor condition and needs to be replaced.
+The Dublin Avenue Bridge over Omand's Creek is in poor condition and needs to be replaced.
 Bridge replacement will be coordinated with improvements to nearby roadways, including the reconstruction of Dublin Avenue from St. James Street to Midland Street and the rehabilitation of St. James Street from Saskatchewan Avenue to Notre Dame Avenue.
 A study is required to develop a preliminary design for the bridge replacement and road improvements.
-Construction is currently targeted for late 2019/early 2020 pending council approval of the project and budget.
+Construction is expected to begin in early 2020.

 Sign up for updates to receive emails at key project milestones.

 The City is reaching out to stakeholders in the area to better understand construction impacts, including truck/delivery requirements, and to plan for potential improvements to sidewalks and transit stops.

 Call 204-488-5742 or email email@example.com if you have questions or feedback to provide, or if you require alternative formats.